suyashvsingh/NOMA-ML-Spectrum-Detection-CIoT/README.md

 ## 🚀 Running the Show

-1. Gear up with all the required libraries 💻.
+1. Clone our repository using `git clone https://github.com/suyashvsingh/NOMA-ML-Spectrum-Detection-CIoT.git` 📂.
-2. Clone our repository 📁.
+2. Install the dependencies using `pip install -r requirements.txt` 📦.
 3. Fire up the notebook for an epic plot showdown: traditional vs ML-augmented detection under varied SNRs 📉.

 ## 📈 The Results

 A stunning graph, "Probability of Detection vs. Environmental SNR," awaits you.
-It pits traditional detection against our ML trio: LR, RF, and DT, focusing on TPR at a steady FPR of 0.1.
+It pits traditional detection against our ML trio, LR, RF, and DT, focusing on TPR at a steady FPR of 0.1.

 <p align="center">
   <img src="images/snr.png">